Aureliona1/Lite-Mapper/docs.md

 ### Lights / Events

 Lite-Mapper has several features to assist with lighting your map.
-Generally, it is recommended to light your map with the same program that you made the notes.
+Generally, it is recommended to light your map with a mapping software of your choice.
 However, not all effects are realistic to create in these programs.

 To create a basic lighting event, like most other features of Lite-Mapper, the event will need to be initialised.
 This can be done like so: